rolandomunoz/mytextgrid/docs/source/getting_started.rst

 Getting started
 ***************

-``mytextgrid`` is package written in Python to manipulate TextGrid files.
-A TextGrid is a type of representation for time-aligned annotations used by `Praat <https://www.fon.hum.uva.nl/praat/>`_ , a software for doing phonetics.
+``mytextgrid`` is a package written in Python to manipulate TextGrid files.
+A TextGrid is a type of representation for time-aligned annotations used by `Praat <https://www.fon.hum.uva.nl/praat/>`_, a software for doing phonetics.

 With ``mytextgrid`` you can read a TextGrid file or just create it from scratch.
 Once a TextGrid is loaded in Python, you can modify it or query it.
 In this tutorial I will walk you through the basics of this package.